-Before his first night at work, Jono and his employer discuss the timing of his breaks and agree to a paid 15-minute break at 9.30pm.
-With this understood, both parties knew what was acceptable behaviour.
+Before his first night at work, Jono and his employer Marnie discuss the timing of rest and meal breaks.

-All employers must allow employees to take paid rest breaks and unpaid meal breaks, unless there's a very good reason for any restrictions.
-It's a good idea to use the Breaks clause (external link) in our Employment Agreement Builder to set out the details.
+All employers must allow employees to take their minimum paid rest breaks and unpaid meal breaks under the law.
+It's a good idea to set out the details in your employment agreements.

 Employees will feel trusted and more independent if you’ve given them access to items like vehicle keys, swipe cards and hardware.

 Having a sign-in and sign-out sheet can be a great way to know who has got what.
 It also means that if you're looking for an item, you know who to ask.

 Having internal systems around staff holidays and leave will allow you to plan workloads, budgets and allocate resources.